Note: 2020 was the last year for the We Care Park light display.

 It takes months for volunteers to get the park ready for the annual celebration of all things Christmas.
 There are wreaths, trees and even a giant teddy bear.

 One of the park’s most-loved traditions is the throwing of the switch to turn on the lights for the first time on Thanksgiving night.
 The honor is auctioned off and it’s quite a contest each year.
-After opening night, the park gives away a toy to every child who visits.

 From there, the park opens at dusk each evening through Dec.
 25. It typically shuts down around 9:30 p.m., but if the place is still hopping after, they’ll keep the lights on.
 You can walk or drive through.
 Either way, Santa will be there to greet you.